liberland/docs/blockchain/judiciary/initial_proposal.md

 - **Simple Advisory Opinion**: This is a yes/no binary question.
 The party formulates the question, provides reasoning, pays a fee, and presents the question to the Judge.
 They then wait for the Judge's decision and can either accept or reject it.
 If they reject it, they can pay an additional fee to re-run the game up to three times to view the opinions of three different Juries.
 - **Complex Advisory Opinion**: The party pays a higher fee, formulates a complex question, and chooses a Judge.
 The Judge then formulates the Opinion on the points of the question.
 The party waits for the Judge's decision and, similar to a Simple Advisory Opinion, they can accept or reject it, paying an additional fee to re-run the game up to three times if they choose to reject it.

-## Functionality: Dumb Contracts
+## Functionality: Traditional Contracts

 ### Overview
 Most contractual relationships in the world aren't currently simple and predictable enough to be run on smart contracts.
 This is likely to remain so even in the age of AI, at least for a decade or so.
 In the meantime, dumb contracts, that is, traditional contracts, are what runs the world of business and your everyday life.
 What is a dumb contract?
 It is an agreement you make with another human being.
 It is also a smart contract, in a way, but it runs on the hardware and the OS of your brain.

-### Dumb contracts and the blockchain
+### Traditional contracts and the blockchain
 What use has the blockchain for a dumb contract?
-Why - execution of course!
+Why - execution, of course!
 And enforcement.
 At the end of a dumb contract of arbitrary complexity and sophistication are the actions which are its bottom line.
 In civil and business law, this is often something denominated in money.
 Imagine living in a world where you wouldn't have any uncertainty as to whether your counterparty will pay you.

-## Applications and Extensions
+### Applications and Extensions
 Beyond dispute resolution and advisory opinions, we plan to extend the use of this system to other areas, such as Administrative Decisions on-chain.

 For example, the process of granting or denying citizenship could be complemented with our decentralized system.
 The Ministry of Internal Affairs, Citizenship Agency would work with the Citizen applicant through steps such as proof of commitment (locked stake), KYC, and Citizenship Interview.